Therapists in Cambridge, VT

 Online Only

-I am a licensed therapist with over 6 years of experience working with the perinatal (pregnancy and postpartum) population.
+I am a licensed therapist with over 8 years of experience working with the perinatal (pregnancy and postpartum) population.
 I offer individual therapy for adults having difficulty managing stress and/or experiencing anxiety, depression, trauma, and relationship conflicts.
-Research shows that 1 in 5 individuals experience perinatal mood disorders (PMADs), which can present anywhere from mild to severe symptoms and have the potential to impact attachment.
+Research shows that 1 in 5 individuals experience perinatal mood disorders (PMADs), which can present anywhere from mild to severe symptoms during pregnancy or in the postpartum period.
 You are not alone!
 These feelings can be scary and overwhelming, but we will work together to create a safe and collaborative space to help you untangle thoughts and emotions.

-I am a licensed therapist with over 6 years of experience working with the perinatal (pregnancy and postpartum) population.
+I am a licensed therapist with over 8 years of experience working with the perinatal (pregnancy and postpartum) population.
 I offer individual therapy for adults having difficulty managing stress and/or experiencing anxiety, depression, trauma, and relationship conflicts.
-Research shows that 1 in 5 individuals experience perinatal mood disorders (PMADs), which can present anywhere from mild to severe symptoms and have the potential to impact attachment.
+Research shows that 1 in 5 individuals experience perinatal mood disorders (PMADs), which can present anywhere from mild to severe symptoms during pregnancy or in the postpartum period.
 You are not alone!
 These feelings can be scary and overwhelming, but we will work together to create a safe and collaborative space to help you untangle thoughts and emotions.

 I focus on stress reduction and emotional regulation techniques to help clients strengthen their ablilty to elicit calming responses when needed.
 I utilize brain science and the physiologcal responses to distress within the body to help individuals recognize their own stress patterns and make shifts in order to feel calmer and more empowered.
 We all experience anxiety, my focus is to help individuals experience their feelings of anxiety in a more aware perspective to lessen the effects of stress.
 I believe that feeling connected and supported in counseling are the most important factors in having a valuable therapuetic relationship.